FarazzShaikh/glNoise/README.md

 } from "gl-noise"
 ```

-**In browsers**, if you'd like to use NPM and the Node syntax then you will have to add an `import-map` to your HTML.
+**In browsers (Chrome Desktop only)**, if you'd like to use NPM and the Node syntax then you will have to add an `import-map` to your HTML.
 Simply place this code above your script.
 ```html
 <script type="importmap">
 {